huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

     IdentityFile ~/.ssh/cluster
 ```

-At this point, I can use `ssh node[0-7]` to connect to any node without any prompt.
+At this point, we can use `ssh node[0-7]` to connect to any node without any prompt.

-Still on the master node, I create a `~/hosts` file with the names of all nodes in the cluster as defined in the ssh configuration above.
-I use `localhost` for the master as I'll launch the training script there.
+Still, on the master node, we create a `~/hosts` file with the names of all nodes in the cluster as defined in the ssh configuration above.
+We use `localhost` for the master as I'll launch the training script there.
 Here's what my file looks like.

 ```
 localhost